 Black Friday and Cyber Monday have officially come to a close this year.
-As many may have predicted, 2021 BF/CM have shown some unique trends due to supply shortages and holiday deals starting sooner this year.
+As many may have predicted, 2021 BF and CM have shown some unique trends due to supply shortages and holiday deals starting sooner this year.

-When comparing year-over-year trends for our clients based in gifting categories such as toys/games and technology verticals, we uncovered interesting organic and paid trends unique to 2021.
+When comparing year-over-year trends for our clients based in the gifting categories including toys/games and technology verticals, we uncovered interesting organic and paid trends unique to 2021.

 Below we break down the trends seen in overall retail and paid media as well as what we can expect for the remainder of this holiday shopping season.

 Black Friday as a single day didn’t drive as many sales as expected for many brands, but November as a whole drove large online sales lifts YoY.

 While Black Friday didn’t drive as large of an increase on its own, when comparing 2020 to 2021 and looking at the entire week of Black Friday, we found that our clients had a 15 – 59% increase in sales year over year.

 Sales often began to increase on Black Friday but actually remained just as strong throughout the weekend and in many cases, peaked on Cyber Monday.

 Traffic did not increase as much during the week of Black Friday 2021.